UniFi Stock Alerts: Get Notified When Ubiquiti Gear Comes Back in Stock

 Quick Setup

-Find the product you want on the Ubiquiti store, copy the URL, and paste it below (or pick a popular product to get started instantly).
+Find the product you want on the Ubiquiti store, copy the URL, and paste it below (or pick a popular product to get started quickly).
 PageCrawl will check the page on a schedule and alert you when price or availability changes.

 Ubiquiti's direct-to-consumer model means there's one place to buy most UniFi products: the official store.
 No third-party retailers, no reseller inventory to absorb demand spikes.
 When a product sells out, everyone is competing for the same restock.